 - the influence of racial attitudes on American sound change

-Our current major research project involves recording and analysing the speech of Petty Harbour/Maddox Cove, a small community near St. John’s that has seen rapid social changes in the last two generations.
-We are studying how these changes affect the morphology, syntax, and phonology of residents, and how residents express their identity and aspirations through linguistic choices.
-This project currently employs 12 graduate and undergraduate research assistants and involves two full-time faculty members.
+One of our major research projects involved recording and analysing the speech of Petty Harbour/Maddox Cove, a small community near St. John’s that has seen rapid social changes in the last two generations.
+We studied how these changes affected the morphology, syntax, and phonology of residents, and how residents expressed their identity and aspirations through linguistic choices.
+This project employed 12 graduate and undergraduate research assistants and involved two full-time faculty members.